Axionic defects in the CMB: birefringence and gravitational waves

 In Sec. \ref{sec:CMB birefringence} we discussed the isotropic birefringence signals that are characteristic of the axionic defects.
 We started by reviewing the case of DW networks and then argued that similar results apply to string and string-wall networks.
 Our reasoning was based on what we called \textit{environmental birefringence}: the fact that gradients and defects at low redshifts can induce large field excursions for the axion at large angles in the sky that, contrary to their high redshift partners, do not average out thus leaving an isotropic birefringence signal of environmental type.
 Compared to previous work, we identified a few more contributions to the isotropic signal, in the form of local gradients, besides the string loop contribution studied in \cite{Agrawal:2019lkr,Jain:2021shf,Jain:2022jrp}.
 These additional contributions can potentially overcome the constraints from the anisotropic birefringence spectrum and, therefore, it would be interesting to verify these statements with a dedicated simulation of axionic strings.

 We then looked into the anisotropic part of the birefringence signal in Sec. \ref{sec:Anisotropic birefringence}.
 The inhomogeneities of the network, peaked at the horizon scale, are a smoking gun for this scenario.
 We computed the anisotropic birefringence signal for a network that is in scaling at recombination and/or reionization using for the first time a dedicated 3D numerical simulation (with thermal and white noise initial conditions) of a domain wall network and the full-sky power spectrum, without the flat-sky approximation.
-We provide analytical fits for the actual shape of the DW spectrum which can be used in a dedicated analysis.
+We found that the reionization component is in slight tension with the current data from BICEP/Keck \cite{BICEPKeck:2022kci}, but a more detailed analysis should be done which takes into account the actual shape of the DW spectrum, for which we provide numerical fits in the Appendix \ref{app:FittingCl}.
 We have also estimated the effects on the anisotropic spectrum of the finite thickness of the LSS and the relativistic motion of the network and found them to be negligible at multiples close to the peak.